How to Get Cheap Rental Cars

 There are ways to keep the positive vibes going, though.
-Follow any or all of these five steps and land a rental car for less and perhaps bypass the queue.
+Follow any or all of these seven steps and land a rental car for less and perhaps bypass the queue.

 1. Find the Discount Code.There is always a coupon code to be had.
 Sign up for the rental car company's newsletter to learn about sales, codes, and special offers.
 Check the company website for discounts up to 25 percent.

 2. Try the Little Guy.Everyone knows the big names in the rental car industry.
-Companies like Budget, Alamo, Hertz, National, and Enterprise operate hundreds of locations but may not offer the best price.
-Some small, local companies offer excellent deals and high-quality service, and companies trying to break into the market, like Sixt, a European rental agency with rental centers in Washington, Arizona, Georgia, and Florida, may be cheap alternatives as well.
-Second-tier companies are sometimes willing to negotiate terms.
+Companies like Budget, Alamo, Hertz, National, and Enterprise operate hundreds of locations but may not post the best prices.
+Some small, local companies offer excellent deals and high-quality service.
+Companies trying to break into the market, like Sixt, a European rental agency that's been expanding its stateside presence, may be cheap alternatives, as well.

 3. Keep Checking In.Unlike plane tickets, rental car reservations usually can be cancelled up to 24 hours beforehand without penalty.
 Some companies market slightly discounted rates for non-refundable bookings -- a good deal for last-minute travelers.
 People who plan in advance, though, should find the best coupons, pay the rate, and then watch for a better deal, cancel, and rebook.
 A week or two before pick-up day try the "name your own price" option on Priceline or the rental car section on Hotwire.
 These bookings are non-refundable and usually very cheap, but there's no guarantee about rental company or vehicle nameplate.

-4. Sign Up for Rewards.Always sign up for the rental company's rewards program (if available).
-Members usually are diverted to special booths with no (or short) lines and enjoy perks such as less paperwork at the rental location, preferences selected in advance (good-bye upselling), and points toward a future free rental; Alamo, Hertz, and National waive the second-driver fee with a membership.
-(Budget, Avis, and Enterprise always allow a spouse or significant other to drive for free.)
+4. Sign Up for Rewards.Always sign up for the rental car company's rewards program (if available).
+Members usually are diverted to special booths with no (or short) lines and enjoy perks such as less paperwork at the rental location, preferences selected in advance (good-bye upselling), and points toward a future free rental.
+Hertz waives the second-driver fee for a spouse or domestic partner when the renter holds a (free) membership.
+Likewise at National, which also allows family members or business associates to drive for free.
+Budget, Avis, and Enterprise always allow a spouse or significant other to drive for free.
 Points from third-party rewards programs, such as airlines or retailers, often can be linked.

 5. Nix the Insurance.Buying insurance on a rental car may seem wise but insurance is charged by the day, and the fee adds up quickly.
+It's a complicated decision, and one that we explored recently.
 Travelers who already have car insurance should check whether rental cars are covered.
-Many credit card companies also provide rental car insurance when the card is used to pay for the rental.
-Terms vary by card: Nerd Wallet outlines the major differences among Visa, MasterCard, Amex, and Discover but it's a good idea to read the issuer's fine print.
+Homeowner's and renter's insurance often covers off-premise theft of personal possessions if something is taken from inside the rental car.
+Many credit card companies also provide a collision damage waiver that covers damage to or theft of the car when the card is used to pay for the rental.
+Terms vary by card and it's always a good idea to read the issuer's fine print.